lewisrodgers/lewis-rodgers.github.io/_drafts/2018-01-01-How to prepare for the Google Cloud Architect exam.md

 ---
 layout: post
-title:  "Simplify Chrome extension publishing with the Chrome Web Store Publish API"
+title:  "How to prepare for the Google Cloud Architect exam"
 category: Development
 tags: [chrome extension, bitbucket, continuous delivery]
-hash: tD19
 ---

 I was on a consulting engagement with a real estate development company in California.
 One of the projects involved building out a few Chrome extensions.